Zakaria1986/Super-Computers/README.md

-# sql-This is not actually a sql project.
-This project is on supper computer completed part of university project using purly HTML, CSS, Javascipt and PHP.
+## This project was completed part of university assesment about supper computer,purly using purly HTML, CSS, Javascipt and PHP.

+Template contains 2 CSS desings, a javascript switch buttons which switches between the two stylesheets and a form which send message to personal email via server php.